1200x799.jpg

 At the same time, partnerships with AI startups could help Big Tech drive demand for their products, whether it's chips sold by Nvidia or cloud computing services from Microsoft, Google and Amazon.

-As a result, many of today’s most promising AI startups are heavily dependent on Big Tech for financing and technical infrastructure, and that is starting to attract the attention of regulators.
+As a result, most of today's most promising AI startups are heavily dependent on Big Tech for finance and technical infrastructure, and that is starting to attract the attention of regulators.

 Microsoft's partnership with OpenAI is facing scrutiny from competition regulators in the UK and the US.
 In the US, the Federal Trade Commission has been tasked by the government with promoting 'a fair, open and competitive AI ecosystem'.

-What regulators fear is that the narrative of strategic investment in AI startups could turn into a Big Tech AI monopoly.
+What regulators fear is that the narrative of strategic investments in AI startups could turn into a Big Tech AI monopoly.

-In response to regulatory concerns, Microsoft stressed that it does not own a traditional stake in OpenAI.
-“Importantly, Microsoft does not own any shares of OpenAI and is only entitled to a portion of the profits,” a company representative said.
+In response to regulatory concerns, Microsoft stressed that it does not own any traditional shares of OpenAI.
+“It is important to note that Microsoft does not own any shares of OpenAI and is only entitled to a portion of the profits,” a company representative said.

 While Microsoft, Amazon and Alphabet are actively collaborating with AI startups, the other two Big Techs Apple and Meta are looking to roll out their own plans to avoid regulatory concerns about domination of the AI field.

 Apple has built its own large language model called Ajax and deployed an internal chatbot called 'Apple GPT'.
-Meanwhile, Meta develops an open-source large language model and has signed partnerships with other Big Techs, including Microsoft and Amazon.
+Meanwhile, Meta develops open-source large language models and has signed partnerships with other Big Techs, including Microsoft and Amazon.

 (according to Bloomberg)